Esme-4/AdvExamples/index.md

 book.
 All the examples are solved using R ([CRAN](https://cran.r-project.org/)) and different R packages, running over [RStudio](https://rstudio.com/products/rstudio/), the idea is to use this site as support of the different statistics courses I teach at UNAM.
 There is an undergraduate [statistics course](https://fabarrios.github.io/ProbEstad/) with its related material in the WEB.
 I also have some [notes](https://fabarrios.github.io/AdvExamples/Notes/Notes).
 For the problems presented here I started with some t-Test, ANOVA, and regression examples.

-## Student's *t* Test, Comparing Two samples
+## Student's *t* Test, Comparing Two Samples
 The simplest so-called classical tests for comparing two samples means.
 For independent samples, constant variances of the samples, and the errors normally distributed the *Student's t test*, and when the samles are independent but the errors are not normally distributed the *Wilcoxon rank-sum test*.
-We have [several ecamples for the comparison of the means of two camples](https://fabarrios.github.io/AdvExamples/t_testExamples/t_testExamples.html).
+We have [some ecamples for the comparison of the means of two camples](https://fabarrios.github.io/AdvExamples/t_testExamples/t_testExamples.html).

+## Paired comparison of Two Samples
+A method employed for assessing the effectiveness of an experimental procedure is one that makes use of related observations resulting from nonindependent samples we can use the paired measures t-Test.
+We have some examples of paired comparisons in R.

 ## OneWay ANOVA
 After loading data in R, the first step is to understand the format and structure of the data loaded, and restructure its order if needed to use the